What Is Bitcoin Core?

 If maintainers breach their trust, they will not compromise anyone’s existing node and the old Bitcoin Core code can be easily restored by ignoring the malicious changes.
 Thus, the role of Bitcoin Core maintainer carries respect but very little power or influence.

-Despite the variety, all implementations must adhere to core rules for transaction and block validity to maintain consensus across the network.
+Despite the variety, all implementations must adhere to core transaction and block validity rules to maintain consensus across the network.
 Bitcoin Core, being the original and most popular, serves as the reference for others, setting the standards and guiding the development of alternative versions.

 Key Takeaways